-- Amount Borrowed
+- · Amount Borrowed

 - Interest Rate

 - Amortization (Life of the Mortgage)

-- Taxes

-The general rule of thumb is to allow approximately 32% of your gross household monthly income (before deductions) to cover your monthly mortgage payment (including property taxes, heating costs and 50% of condominium fees).
+The general rule of thumb is to allow approximately 32% of your gross household monthly income (before deductions) to cover your monthly mortgage payment (including reduction of property taxes, heating costs and 50% of condominium fees).
 The 32% guideline is known as the Gross Debt Service (GDS) ratio.
-The following chart shows these factors and will assist you in determining what you can afford.
 (Allowable GDS/TDS may vary based on mortgage type and reviewed on a case by case basis).

-Example (using monthly amounts):
+This calculation will assist you in determining what you can afford.

+Example Using Monthly Amounts

 Gross Monthly Income \$

 Spouse's Gross Monthly Income \$

 Other Income \$

 Total Income \$

+х 32%

+Total Income \$

-Total multiplied by 32% less property taxes, heating costs (and 50% of condo fees if applicable) equals maximum principal and interest payment \$
+Less: Property taxes, heating costs and 50% of condominium fees \$

+Equals: Maximum principal and interest payment